n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.graphql.md

 [GraphQL](https://graphql.org/){:target=_blank .external-link} is an open-source data query and manipulation language for APIs, and a runtime for fulfilling queries with existing data.
 Use the GraphQL node to query a GraphQL endpoint.

-/// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [GraphQL integrations](https://n8n.io/integrations/graphql/){:target=_blank .external-link} list.
-///

 ## Node parameters

 * **Authentication**: Select the type of authentication to use.
 If you select anything other than **None**, the **Credential for <selected-auth-type>** parameter appears for you to select an existing or create a new authentication credential for that authentication type.